Non-asymptotic spectral bounds on the $\varepsilon$-entropy of kernel classes: Introduction and main results

-Kernel methods, such as the kernel ridge regression (KRR), support vector machines (SVM), the kernel density estimation, moment matching networks etc, play a central role in modern statistics and machine learning~\cite{scholkopf2018learning,Evgeniou,Sriperumbudur,Krikamol,Steffen}.
-A mathematics behind the kernelization trick is based on the construction of the so called reproducing kernel Hilbert spaces (RKHS), making the structure of these spaces the main object of theoretical research~\cite{Cucker2001OnTM}.
-Recently, the Neural Tangent Kernel (NTK) methodology was introduced, in which the study of generalization capabilities of artificial neural networks is reduced to the study of properties of different types of kernels for the KRR~\cite{Jacot,DuSimon,pmlr-v119-huang20l}.
-This line of research leads to promising insights into the spectral bias of neural networks~\cite{pmlr-v97-rahaman19a,ijcai2021-304}.
-In that context, the study of an optimization space of the KRR is becoming an actual task.
+Kernel methods, such as kernel ridge regression (KRR), support vector machines (SVM), kernel density estimation, moment matching networks, etc, play a central role in modern statistics and machine learning~\cite{scholkopf2018learning,Evgeniou,Sriperumbudur,Krikamol,Steffen}.
+The mathematics underlying the ``kernel trick'' relies on the construction of the so-called reproducing kernel Hilbert spaces (RKHS), making the structure and properties of RKHS a key focus of theoretical research~\cite{Cucker2001OnTM}.
+Recently, approaches like the Neural Network Gaussian Process (NNGP) and Neural Tangent Kernel (NTK) have emerged, reframing the study of neural network approximation and generalization as an analysis of different types of kernels for KRR~\cite{Jacot,DuSimon,pmlr-v119-huang20l}.
+This perspective provides promising insights into the spectral bias of neural networks~\cite{pmlr-v97-rahaman19a,ijcai2021-304}.
+In this context, exploring the optimization space of KRR has become an essential task.

-Given a Mercer kernel $K$, it is well-known that the KRR learning procedure searches through a ball in RKHS induced by $K$.
-The capacity of the ball is naturally measured by its covering numbers, or equivalently by its $\varepsilon$-entropy, in the space of continuous functions equipped with the supremum norm.
-The latter capacity's role in statistical learning theory for real-valued function classes is analogous to the role that the VC-dimension plays for $\{0,1\}$-valued function classes~\cite{HAUSSLER199278}.
+Given a Mercer kernel $K$, it is well-known that the KRR learning process operates within a ball in the RKHS induced by $K$.
+The capacity of this ball is naturally measured by its covering numbers or, equivalently, by its $\varepsilon$-entropy in the space of continuous functions equipped with the supremum norm.
+This measure of capacity plays a role in statistical learning theory for real-valued function classes analogous to the role of VC-dimension for $\{0,1\}$-valued function classes~\cite{HAUSSLER199278}.

-Literature dedicated to covering numbers of kernel classes includes monographs~\cite{cucker_zhou_2007} and~\cite{Andreas}.
-The earliest bound on the $\varepsilon$-entropy of a ball in RKHS was given in~\cite{Cucker2001OnTM} and further study of this subject was carried out in~\cite{Capacity}.
-The case of special types of kernels, such as translation invariant and analytical kernels, was considered in~\cite{CoveringNumber}.
-Covering numbers of RKHS for the Gaussian kernel was extensively studied in~\cite{KUHN2011489,SteinwartIngo}.

-In our paper we present an approach to the subject based on an analysis of eigenvalues associated with a Mercer kernel.
-Similar ideas were already present in~\cite{Williamson,MendelsonS}, though our major result, proved in Section~\ref{ellipsoidal}, is based on the bound of $\varepsilon$-entropy of ellipsoids in the euclidean space that belongs to Dumer, Pinsker and Prelov~\cite{Dumer}.
-We show that the latter bound is tight when $\varepsilon\to 0$ in a practically important case of the Gaussian kernel (Section~\ref{gaussian-kernel}).